Quantum Techniques for Stochastic Mechanics: Stochastic Petri nets

-Since stochastic means `random', the master equation is what gives stochastic Petri nets their name.
-The master equation is the main thing we'll be talking about in future blog entries.
+\begin{itemize} \item The \href{http://en.wikipedia.org/wiki/Master_equation}{master equation}.
+This says how the \emph{probability that we have a given number of things of each species} changes with time. \end{itemize} Since stochastic means `random', the master equation is what gives stochastic Petri nets their name.
+The master equation is the main thing we'll be talking about in future chapters.
 But not right away!

 Why not?